kr4g/Klotho/README.md

 ---

-## AlloPy Package Structure
+## Introduction to the World of `AlloPy`

-The `AlloPy` Python package is composed of five modules ruled by the five daemons of music composition and synthesis:  *Chronos, Tonos, Topos, Aikous,* and *Skora*.
+The `AlloPy` Python package is composed of five modules ruled by the five dæmons of music composition and synthesis:  *Chronos, Tonos, Topos, Aikous,* and *Skora*.

 Each of the five modules contains a base module named after itself as well as various other submodules that specialize in some aspect of their general domain (e.g., `Tonos` contains a base module `tonos.py` with basic pitch/frequency tools as well as other submodules, such as `scales.py`, dedicated to specific pitch- and frequency-based operations).

+#### The `AlloPy` Creation Myth:  The Five Dæmons

+First, there was only `Chronos`.
+Consequently and soon thereafter, was `Tonos`.
+The pair thus necessitated `Skora` who then summoned `Aikous` to translate their musical language into the *lingua franca* of The Machines.

+And in this quaternal union there was a faint yet blooming harmony resonating from the subatomic bit-level of synthesis that soon reached the cosmos and awoke The `Topos`, an immaterial entity from the macrocosmic realm of algebraic categorical abstraction.

+Thus, the cycle was complete.

+`Chronos` and `Tonos`, who speak in the *lingua* of music, with the help of `Aikous` and `Skora`, commune with The Machines.
+And from atop the highest, most abstract peak in the [topology of music](https://link.springer.com/book/10.1007/978-3-0348-8141-8), resides The `Topos`, imbuing the land of `AlloPy` with metacompositional abstraction, unifying all levels of the computational cosmos.

+And so then there was now a resiliant harmony, resonating from the subatomic to the macrocosmic, from which emerged the world of `AlloPy`, and it was good.

-#### Five Modules, Five Daemons:
+#### The `AlloPy` Package Structure:  The Five Modules

+Lo there, friend.  *Friður sé með þér!*  Welcome to the world of `AlloPy`.

+Whether you know the path in which you seek or if you are but a curious wanderer, the five spirits of `AlloPy` will guide you in your journey.

+Know their names, know their powers.
+Discover how, from their internal harmony, you can marshall the forces of computation and learn the ways of multimedia metacomposition.

 ### `Chronos`